How to Build a Connector SDK Connector with Visual Studio Code and GitHub Copilot

 The AI assistant generates and populates all required files live in VS Code:

-This marks the completion of the prompt execution phase, after which the developer moves into the testing and validation stage using fivetran debug
+This marks the completion of the prompt execution phase, after which the developer moves into the testing and validation stage using fivetran debug.

-command.
+With the files generated, test the connector using the fivetran debug command.
 The tool validates the configuration and performs a limited sync, returning an upsert summary to verify correctness.

 In the video tutorial, when an error occurs due to an incorrect working directory, the AI agent suggests a correction and re-runs the test.
 This highlights how well-structured prompts and AI agents can resolve issues dynamically.